 When the two systems are integrated, the data are consistent whether you are looking at the detail schedule activities or time phased cost values.
 And, you can easily do a data trace between the two systems to verify this is the case.
 For example, the time phased budget for the scheduled activities reflects the activity start and finish dates and resource requirements to do the work.
 This helps the project team to verify the baseline schedule and budget plan are achievable and align with the contract’s period of performance and target cost.
 It is also essential for measuring performance and determining the estimate to complete the remaining work.

 Integrating the schedule and cost data begins during the proposal phase as the proposal team is developing their proposal schedule, basis of estimate, and cost estimate.
-Ideally, the project team leverages the proposal’s integrated schedule and cost data after contract award to establish the schedule and budget baseline.
+Ideally, the project team uses a proposal writing software and then leverages the proposal’s integrated schedule and cost data after contract award to establish the schedule and budget baseline.
 And, throughout the execution phase, they need to: